 - Warped wood furniture (floors, cabinets, etc.)

-Although refrigerators and freezers are made to produce maintain cold environments, they still have to function without a certain ambient temperature range.
-A temperate environment aids them in completing their tasks, while an environment that’s too hot will over work your large appliances.
-Turning off your air conditioning could:
+Although refrigerators and freezers are made to maintain cold environments, they still have to function within a certain ambient temperature range.
+The correct temperature aids your appliances in completing tasks, while an environment that’s too hot will overwork them.
+A few problems that could be caused by turning off your air conditioning include:

 - Increasing energy bills

-Televisions, video game systems, alarm systems — most modern homes are full of electronics.
-Underneath the electronics’ casing or cabinets, are a configuration of sensitive circuits that have been soldered together.
-High temperatures can melt soldering and fry circuits, ruining electronics.
+Televisions, video game systems, alarm systems—most modern homes are full of electronics.
+Underneath the electronics’ casings or cabinets are a configuration of sensitive circuits that have been soldered together.
+High temperatures can melt soldering and fry circuits, ultimately ruining the devices.
 Allowing your home to reach high temperatures can cause the following damage to electronics:

 - Melted circuits